ABBA: North American and European tours

-Also in 1979, the group released their second compilation album, Greatest Hits Vol. 2, which featured a brand new track: "Gimme!
+Also in 1979, the group released their second compilation album, Greatest Hits Vol. 2, which featured a brand-new track: "Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight)", which was a Top 3 hit in the UK, Belgium, the Netherlands, Germany, Austria, Switzerland, Finland and Norway, and returned ABBA to the Top 10 in Australia.
-Greatest Hits Vol. 2 went to number one in the UK, Belgium, Canada and Japan while making the Top 5 in several other countries, but only reaching number 20 in Australia and number 46 in the US.
-In the Soviet Union during the late 1970s, the group were paid in oil commodities because of an embargo on the rouble.
+(A Man After Midnight)", which was a Top 3 hit in the UK, Belgium, the Netherlands, Germany, Austria, Switzerland, Finland, and Norway, and returned ABBA to the Top 10 in Australia.
+Greatest Hits Vol. 2 went to number one in the UK, Belgium, Canada, and Japan while making the Top 5 in several other countries, but only reaching number 20 in Australia and number 46 in the US.
+In the Soviet Union during the late 1970s, the group were paid in oil commodities because of an embargo of the rouble.

 On 13 September 1979, ABBA began ABBA: The Tour at Northlands Coliseum in Edmonton, Canada, with a full house of 14,000.
-"The voices of the band, Agnetha's high sauciness combined with round, rich lower tones of Anni-Frid, were excellent...Technically perfect, melodically correct and always in perfect pitch...The soft lower voice of Anni-Frid and the high, edgy vocals of Agnetha were stunning", raved Edmonton Journal.
-During the next four weeks they played a total of 17 sold-out dates, 13 in the United States and four in Canada.
-The last scheduled ABBA concert in the United States in Washington, D.C. was cancelled due to emotional distress Fältskog experienced during the flight from New York to Boston.
+"The voices of the band, Agnetha's high sauciness combined with round, rich lower tones of Anni-Frid, were excellent...Technically perfect, melodically correct and always in perfect pitch...The soft lower voice of Anni-Frid and the high, edgy vocals of Agnetha were stunning", raved the Edmonton Journal.

+During the next four weeks they played 17 sold-out dates, 13 in the United States and four in Canada.
+The last scheduled ABBA concert in the United States, in Washington, D.C., was cancelled due to emotional distress Fältskog experienced during the flight from New York to Boston.
 The group's private plane was subjected to extreme weather conditions and was unable to land for an extended period.
 They appeared at the Boston Music Hall for the performance 90 minutes late.
-The tour ended with a show in Toronto, Canada at Maple Leaf Gardens before a capacity crowd of 18,000.
+The tour ended with a show in Toronto, Canada, at Maple Leaf Gardens before a capacity crowd of 18,000.
 "ABBA plays with surprising power and volume; but although they are loud, they're also clear, which does justice to the signature vocal sound...
 Anyone who's been waiting five years to see Abba will be well satisfied", wrote Record World.
 On 19 October 1979, the tour resumed in Western Europe where the band played 23 sold-out gigs, including six sold-out nights at London's Wembley Arena.